-Hydrolab is a Polish company that has been dealing exclusively with water management in the laboratory since the nineties.
+Water in the laboratory is the main area that Hydrolab is working on since the nineties.
 Looking for comprehensive solutions for various applications requiring the right quality of water.
 In this work, many Polish and international standards, guidelines of the selected industry, growing requirements of measuring equipment manufacturers, investment and operating costs, as well as individual wishes of customers should be taken into account.

 Depending on the industry, water should meet the parameters of such standards: ISO 3696: 1999, ASTM, FP, CLSI.
-The basic standards for water quality in force in the analytical laboratory in Poland are: PN EN ISO 3696: 1999 and Pharmacopoeia for pharmaceutical and often cosmetic laboratories.The current PN EN ISO 3696: 1999 standard describes three levels of laboratory water purity.
+The basic standards for water quality in force in the analytical laboratory in Poland are: ISO 3696: 1999 and Pharmacopoeia for pharmaceutical and often cosmetic laboratories.The current ISO 3696: 1999 standard describes three levels of laboratory water purity.

 III degree of purity